Psychology and Self Improvement

 We all have certain aspirations in life.
 We tell them to our friends and family.
 We write them down.
 And other times we keep them hidden underneath our brain wrinkles.

 Whatever we do, they are there; they are implicit in our conscious action.
-They are short-term and long-term intuition.
+They are short-term and long-term ideas we have in mind for the future.

 But if we don’t periodically ask questions like “Where am I going?
 How will I get there?” our goals begin to drift further and further away from our outcomes.
 We are no longer exercising our free will, we are instead like puppets pulled by strings.